0 Votes

 American Jewish institutions are among the best-funded and most organized civil society networks in the country.
 Beyond AIPAC, key players include:

-Anti-Defamation League (ADL) – Initially founded to combat antisemitism, now deeply involved in speech policing, internet censorship, and lobbying tech companies to suppress “hate speech.”
+• Anti-Defamation League (ADL) – Initially founded to combat antisemitism, now deeply involved in speech policing, internet censorship, and lobbying tech companies to suppress “hate speech.”

-Jewish Federations of North America – A national umbrella for fundraising and policy influence across regional Jewish organizations.
+• Jewish Federations of North America – A national umbrella for fundraising and policy influence across regional Jewish organizationsAmerican Jewish Committee (AJC) – Engaged in diplomacy and interfaith relations, with a strong

-Conference of Presidents of Major American Jewish Organizations – A coordination body representing over 50 Jewish groups.
+• Conference of Presidents of Major American Jewish Organizations – A coordination body representing over 50 Jewish groups.

 These institutions act as power brokers, often unifying across denominational or political divides when Israel is perceived as under criticism.
 Their activities are legal and often admirable—supporting charities, schools, and civic initiatives—but their political coordination can exert a chilling effect on dissent, especially when directed at academics, journalists, or politicians who step outside the consensus.